"Goldilocks" (NYLON OTTERS) - NEW SINGLE REVIEW

 Marking a significant step-up for Nylon Otters from some of their earlier work, 'Goldilocks' is a lesson in hazy simplicity; on paper it's a cut and dry coarse grunge jam, but between jaunty basslines, raspy vocals, and crisp yet mired guitars, it's actually impossible not to ultimately get swept up in this blurry little tune.
 If lo-fi ain't your thang, you'd best look elsewhere, but for those who like their rock a little off the beaten track, 'Goldilocks' tastes just right.

-NYLON OTTER'S EP 'GOLDILOCKS' IS OUT AND ABOUT NOW, YOU CAN CHECK OUT THE TITLE TRACK BELOW, AND FOR ALL OTHER INFO HEAD HERE.
+NYLON OTTER'S EP 'GOLDILOCKS' IS OUT AND ABOUT NOW, FOR MORE INFO HEAD HERE.

 BY TIANA SPETER